 Foaming is a problem that often occurs with samples volumes below 1ml.
 The cause of foaming is generally 2 issues: too high of an amplitude setting or the tip is not immersed deep enough.
-Some samples foam very easily and a Cup Horn should be considered.
-Cup horns will not create foam.

 Tip depth

 The depth of the probe inside the sample vessel is another important issue.
 If the probe is too close to the surface of the liquid it can create foam.
 If the probe is too deep it may sonicate against the bottom of the vessel and not effectively processing the sample.
 The sample must flow freely below the tip in order to be mixed effectively.
 Without effective mixing you cannot ensure the entire sample volume will pass below the tip and become processed.
 The probe should be immersed at least 1.5 times the tip diameter.
 Before processing actual samples, it is recommended to test the probe in a vessel filled with water to observe the ultrasonic energy and the flow pattern of the liquid.
 During this test you can adjust the probe's depth until you see adequate mixing and movement of the water.